dell/csm-docs/content/docs/replication/migrating-volumes.md

 kubectl apply -f sts-manifest.yaml
 ```

-5. Find a PVC and pod of one replica of StatefulSet delete PVC first and Pod after it
+5. Find a PVC and pod of one replica of StatefulSet delete PVCs first and Pod after it
 ```shell
 kubectl delete pvc <pvc-name> -n <ns-name>
 ```